-- R&D Partnership Fund The program supports collaborative development, prototyping, validation, and commercialization projects at technology readiness levels 3-9, including technologies in vehicles or innovations in transportation and mobility systems- and infrastructure-related R&D. The R&D Partnership Fund includes three streams: (a) connected and autonomous vehicle (CAV) and smart mobility stream, (b) WinterTech stream, and (c) electric vehicle (EV) and battery technology stream. - Regional Technology Development Sites Entrepreneurs, startups, and SMEs can leverage Regional Technology Development Sites to develop, prototype, and validate new automotive and mobility products and technologies; use specialized equipment, hardware, and software; and access business advisory services. - Demonstration Zone The Demonstration Zone is a site where SMEs can validate, demonstrate, and pilot technologies in live scenarios and weather conditions using vehicle platforms such as city buses, fleet vehicles, and OEM vehicles. - Project Arrow Led by the Automotive Parts Manufacturers Association (APMA), in partnership with OVIN, Project Arrow is the first all-Canadian, zero-emission vehicle (ZEV) that will be designed, engineered, and built through the joint efforts of our world-class automotive supply sector and post-secondary institutions.
-Through development of the prototype vehicle, Project Arrow will provide a platform to enable collaborations with Ontario-based SMEs, demonstrating Ontario's and Canada's automotive capabilities and innovation. - Talent Development The program provides students and recent graduates in Ontario with real-world industry experience to solve industry problems related to automotive and mobility technologies, such as connected, automated, and electric vehicles and infrastructure, battery and related critical mineral technologies, and other relevant areas.
+- R&D Partnership Fund The program supports collaborative development, prototyping, validation, and commercialization projects at technology readiness levels 3-9, including technologies in vehicles or innovations in transportation and mobility systems- and infrastructure-related R&D. The R&D Partnership Fund includes four streams: (a) connected and autonomous vehicle (CAV) and smart mobility stream, (b) WinterTech stream, (c) electric vehicle (EV) and battery technology stream and (d) advanced charging and Vehicle-to-Grid (V2G) stream. - Regional Technology Development Sites Entrepreneurs, startups, and SMEs can leverage Regional Technology Development Sites to develop, prototype, and validate new automotive and mobility products and technologies; use specialized equipment, hardware, and software; and access business advisory services. - Demonstration Zone The Demonstration Zone is a site where SMEs can validate, demonstrate, and pilot technologies in live scenarios and weather conditions using vehicle platforms such as city buses, fleet vehicles, and OEM vehicles. - Talent Development The program provides students and recent graduates in Ontario with real-world industry experience to solve industry problems related to automotive and mobility technologies, such as connected, automated, and electric vehicles and infrastructure, battery and related critical mineral technologies, and other relevant areas.